 Nasal irrigation may dislodge mucus and everything that it’s holding.
 Some people swear by regular nasal irrigation during allergy season as a way to keep allergy symptoms in check.

 A humidifier is a simple way to increase the water vapor in the air you breathe.
-This could help allergies by calming the inflammation in your nasal passages and increasing the moisture of your mucus so that you can more effectively expel it (aka, blow your nose).
+This could help allergies by calming the histamine response in your nasal passages and increasing the moisture of your mucus so that you can more effectively expel it (aka, blow your nose).

 Vacuum and dust more often